niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 It is intended for inspecting the selected Resource and its properties/metadata.

-The Inspector is read-oriented presentation infrastructure and does not become a second Resource Registry or Resource Graph.
+The Inspector is a presentation surface and does not become a second Resource Registry or Resource Graph.

 When a Resource is selected, the Inspector can present information from the canonical Resource state.